scala/docs.scala-lang/contribute/hacker-guide.md

 ### Documentation

-There are several areas that one could contribute to-- there is the Scala library, the Scala compiler, and other tools such as Scaladoc.
+There are several areas that one could contribute to -- there is the Scala library, the Scala compiler, and other tools such as Scaladoc.
 Each area has varying amounts of documentation.

 ##### The Scala Library